lucylai96/lucylai96.github.io/blog/gradapps.md

 Welcome!
 This popular guide on how to apply to PhD programs in STEM has been visited over **60k times** (as of September 2024).
 Thank you to all who reached out to me over the years telling me how helpful of a resource it was to you / how it helped you get into grad school, and it's been super fun meeting some of you in person at conferences, too! 🙂

-**For the 2024-2025 application cycle only**, I am available for PhD application coaching and review.
-I can work with you to develop a strong application strategy and materials (CV, SoP), do mock interviews, and more.
-Please email me at [lucylai@g.harvard.edu](mailto:lucylai@g.harvard.edu) for more information!

 In this second edition (written July 2022), I have added the following improvements and content additions:
 *  hosting it here on my personal website for neater organization and ease of navigation (thanks to [Github-flavored Markdown!](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github))
 *  my application materials are now **[free to download](https://lucylai.com/files/phd_apps.zip)**.
 This file contains **my CV at time of application** and my **Harvard, Stanford, and NYU essays,** chosen in particular to illustrate 1) how little they actually differ, and 2) how a diversity/history statement looks like compared to the personal statement (NYU).
 Previously, I had asked people to email me requesting these materials, but since it has been awhile since my application days, I decided it was time to make them freely available on the internet :)